 Advocate for the right kinds of land-use policies that prioritize affordable, low-emission, climate-resilient development in the right places that avoid climate hazard areas.
 Our endorsement and advocacy of the Downtown Livermore Apartments, resulted in the approval of the project’s 130, 100% affordable new homes.
 This decision followed a public meeting that spanned two days, after which the Livermore City Council unanimously approved the affordable housing community by Eden Housing.

 Collaborate with local leaders to bolster civic engagement that ensures equitable regional planning efforts that foster community resilience, social equity and climate justice outcomes at the local level.
-One way we’ve done this is by being deeply involved in the Metropolitan Transportation Commission’s Plan Bay Area project, an ongoing process that weaves together transportation, housing, economic and environmental strategies, alongside an expanded set of growth geographies, to advance critical climate and equity goals.
-Recently, Plan Bay Area released their Final Blueprint, the first step toward developing Plan Bay Area 2050.
-A coalition of environmental stakeholders led by Greenbelt Alliance, Save the Bay and TOGETHER Bay Area assessed the Final Blueprint, offering our priorities for the environmental section of the Blueprint in order for it to be more robust and responsive to today’s challenges.
+One way we’ve done this is by being deeply involved in the Metropolitan Transportation Commission’s (MTC) and the Associations of Bay Area Governments’ (ABAG) Plan Bay Area project, an ongoing process that weaves together transportation, housing, economic and environmental strategies, alongside an expanded set of growth geographies, to advance critical climate and equity goals.
+After four years of research and planning work, MTC and ABAG’s Executive Board unanimously adopted Plan Bay Area 2050!
+A coalition of environmental stakeholders led by Greenbelt Alliance, Save the Bay and TOGETHER Bay Area played a big role in the development of Plan Bay Area 2050, offering our priorities for the environmental section of the Blueprint, which resulted in the boldest version of Play Bay Area we’ve ever seen.